 Simply put, whatever goal you set this year, make it 20 something—seconds, reps, days, you get the gist.
-Seems benign, yes, but this framework is easy to remember, makes a lot of sense when you dig into it, and let’s you get creative—a potent combination for success.
+This framework is easy to remember, makes a lot of sense, and lets you get creative—a potent combination for success.

 20 for 20 is memorable

 Who can’t remember 20 for 20?
 How about 20/20 vision?
 How about the fact that this year is “20”-”20”?
 Definitely helps.
 So right off the bat, this framework is more likely to lead to success, simply because it’s memorable.
-That’s massive when it comes to succeeding as your goal will stay closer to the front of your mind more of the time.
-This will result in more awareness, and therefore greater chance for action.
-With enough practice we will eventually have success.
+That’s massive when it comes to succeeding as your goal will be front of mind more of the time.
+This will result in more awareness and therefore a greater chance for action.
+With enough practice, we will eventually have success.

 20 for 20 is fundamentally sound

-- Our goals are too big (learn why micro resolutions are more effective than large goals)
+- Goals are set too big (learn why micro resolutions are more effective than large goals)